DanielSimonsen90/DanhoLibraryJS/docs/Classes.md

  */
 class Time {
     /**
-     * Returns array of amount of days in the months.
+     * Array of amount of days in the months.
 0 indexed */ public static get daysInMonth: Array<number>

+    /**
+     * Amount of weeks per year
+     */
+    public static get weeksInYear: number

+    /**
+     * Amount of days per year
+     */
+    public static get daysInYear: number

+    /**
+     * Returns function that converts value into double digit string
+     * @returns (value: number): string
+     */
+    public static get DoubleDigit(): string

+    /**
+     * Array of names of the months.
+0 idnexed
+     */
+    public static get MonthNames: Array<LongMonth>

+    /**
+     * Array of names of the days of the week.
+0 indexed */ public static get DayNames: Array<LongDay>

     /*
      * Millisecond in milliseconds (I know that sounds silly but it makes sense later on?)